-Primary Wave Music Publishing has finalized an agreement with the heirs of Ray Charles which will see the publishing firm acquire a majority stake in the pre-1964 music publishing catalog of the 17x Grammy Award winning singer, songwriter, composer, and pianist.
+Primary Wave Music Publishing has finalized an agreement with the heirs of Ray Charles which will see the publishing firm acquire a majority stake in the US music publishing revenues from the pre-1964 catalog of the 17x Grammy Award winning singer, songwriter, composer, and pianist.

-The terms of what is described as a “multi-million deal” include a majority of the publishing and writer’s share, as well as all administration rights, for some of the soul legend’s biggest hits such as What I’d Say, Ain’t That Love, and I Got A Woman, which was famously sampled by Kanye West in his hit song Gold Digger featuring Jamie Foxx.
+The terms of what is described as a “multi-million deal” include a majority of the US publishing, as well as all administration rights, for some of the soul legend’s biggest hits such as What I’d Say, Ain’t That Love, and I Got A Woman, which was famously sampled by Kanye West in his hit song Gold Digger featuring Jamie Foxx.

 Born Ray Charles Robinson on September 23, 1930, in Albany, Georgia, he was raised in Greenville, Florida, and started playing the piano before he was five.